|

 Back in the 1960s, the Op

 Art movement started exploring images that trick the brain into thinking they’re moving.
-It is around 1997 that I began creating my own optical kinetic art, which I call "Kinegrams."
-Using a technique based on early optical principles, I discovered how to turn everyday objects into small movie machines.
-The magic unfolds when transparent overlays, printed with intricate black designs, are slid over static phase-motion patterns, creating a fascinating motion effect—similar to those classic motion picture toys from a century ago!
+Around 1997, I began creating my own optical kinetic art, which I call “Kinegrams.”
+Using a technique rooted in early optical principles, I found a way to turn everyday objects into little movie machines.
+The magic unfolds when transparent overlays, printed with intricate black designs, are slid across static phase-motion patterns, producing a fascinating motion effect—just like those early motion picture toys from a century ago!

-I clearly remember the first time I saw one of my Kinegrams come to life; it felt like I had unlocked a hidden dimension within a static object.
+I vividly remember the first time I watched one of my Kinegrams come to life; it felt as though I had unlocked a hidden dimension inside a static object.

 How